MyNamesLex/Favourites-I-Made/README.md

 __________________________________________________________________________________________________
 Procedural Generation:

-I learned a lot from following the Brackey's tutorial and I think it looks really cool, I also did a different type of terrain generation aswell which is also cool looking but personally, i really like the wave effect that I added to Procedural-Generation.rar
+I learned a lot from following the Brackey's tutorial and I think it looks really cool, I also did a different type of terrain generation aswell which is also cool looking but personally, i really like the wave effect that I added to this one

 https://github.com/MyNamesLex/Small-Unity-Games/tree/main/PC/Terrain/Procedural-Generation/Procedural%20Generation
 _________________________________________________________________________________________________________________________________________________________________________